DeepViewML/yocto-sdk/README.md

 # NXP Platforms

-This branch builds for NXP platforms using NXP Yocto 5.15.71-2.2.0.
+This branch builds for NXP platforms using NXP Yocto 5.15.y series of releases.